-- a) the surface area to volume ratio (S/V) of the test piece exposed to the test water relates to realistic service conditions; - b) where no difference in material composition and production process exists in the range of sizes produced, only the largest S/V ratio is required to be tested; - c) the ratio of the surface area, S, of the test piece intended to come into contact with volume, V, of the test water is expressed per decimetre, i.e. dm-1.
+- a) surface area to volume ratio (S/V) of the test piece exposed to the test water shall not be smaller than the S/V ratio of the product in the service condition; - b) where no difference in material composition and production process exists in the range of sizes produced, only the largest S/V ratio is required to be tested; - c) ratio of the surface area, S, of the test piece intended to come into contact with volume, V, of the test water is expressed per decimetre, i.e. dm-1.